lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_03/Exercise_03.md

 You are now able to:

 * create a new Data Model
-* onboard Devices with Gateway Cloud using MQTT protocol
+* onboard Devices with Gateway Edge using MQTT protocol
-* send Data with Paho MQTT Client
+* send Data with MQTT Simulator Client
 * consume Data via IoT Services Cockpit

-Please proceed with next exercise.